 Fees 0.25% annually (for investment accounts), 0.42%-0.46% (for 529 plans) 0.25% annually (for digital plan), 0.40% annually (for premium plan)

 Checking and savings accounts Cash account — 3.30% APY Cash account — 2.25% APY

 Investment accounts Individual and joint accounts, trusts, traditional, Roth, and SEP IRAs, 401(k) rollovers, 529 plans Individual and joint accounts, trusts, traditional, Roth, and SEP IRAs, 401(k) rollovers, workplace 401(k)s

-Investor perks Smart Beta, tax loss harvesting, risk parity fund Smart Beta, flexible and tax-coordinated portfolios, socially responsible investing, financial advisor access (with Premium plan)
+Investor perks Smart Beta, tax loss harvesting, risk parity fund Smart Beta, flexible and tax-coordinated portfolios, socially responsible investing, financial advisor access (for an additional fee or with Premium plan)

 A major player in the competitive field of robo-advisement, Wealthfront makes passive investing easy and lucrative.
 And its free financial planning component is worth checking out even if you don’t plan to invest.